 Having watched so many people take part in Dr. Ciara Kelly’s 100 Days of Walking challenge in 2019, it seemed like such a wonderful community to be part of.
 I promised myself that I would join in this year.
-I work from home as a Virtual Assistant and while I go to fitness classes, I sit at my desk for large portions of the day.
+I work from home and while I go to fitness classes, I sit at my desk for large portions of the day.
 I really wanted to build a daily habit of walking to counteract that.

 Two things you might not know about me: